 And since now, the database got a new landing page with recommendations, links to latest additions and my favourite evergreens.

 Only half a year after ojdb’s release, the amount of music has increased at unprecedented speed.
 The graph below shows the evolution of my free music collection over the last years.
 It took me over four years to collect my first 1000 tracks, while during the last year, I collected 3000 tracks—and the year is not over yet!
 In the graph (image) I added releases that have been important drivers for my collection activity.
-Play them all on ojdb or read on to find out why I consider these releases special.
+Read on to find out why I consider these releases special.
 Continue reading “ojdb reaches 5000 tracks”

 Edit (2013-07-09): freemusi.cc got news! is the successor to ojdb, which is deprecated and will – at some point – go offline.